All Library Users

 You may call ahead to make sure that your print job is available for you to pick up by calling the Circulation Desk (919.739.6891).
 Use the Wireless Printing Service link on the Erwin Library homepage to find out more, or to initiate your print request.

 Library staff members are always happy to provide any help students or faculty may need to search the various databases or paper resources to find a wide variety of information.
-Interlibrary loan service is free to any requestor with a current Erwin Library card, and includes acquiring journal articles as well as books for any research project.
+Interlibrary loan service is free to any requester with a current Erwin Library card, and includes acquiring journal articles as well as books for any research project.

 Erwin Reference Librarians conduct face-to-face information literacy training sessions in either the Erwin Library Literacy Lab or in any off-site location on campus by appointment.
 The Reference Librarians also conduct library tours in the Erwin Library.